What to Do If You Have Recently Been Diagnosed with Pancreatic Cancer

 Consider clinical trials

-- Clinical trials offer the latest options for the treatment of pancreatic cancer, and while some participants may receive the new drug being tested, ALL participants receive the standard treatments.
-Speak to your doctor about participating in a trial.
-You or your family can research trials independently to learn more about available trials in your region.
-We have partnered with EmergingMed for a tool to help you find clinical trials.
+- Clinical trials offer the latest options for the treatment of pancreatic cancer, and while some participants may receive the new drug or treatment being tested, ALL participants receive the standard treatments.
+Visit our Trial Finder for more help.

 Contact your health insurance company